Budget: What has already been announced?

 Chancellor Rishi Sunak said on Sunday that “(over) the last year, I’ve been focused on delivering our plan for jobs, protecting people’s livelihoods, their incomes, their jobs”.

-But now he would be “looking to the future and building a stronger economy for the British people”.
+But he said he would now be “looking to the future and building a stronger economy for the British people”.

 These are the announcements that have already been confirmed: